PrestonHager/Scoreboard/README.md

 ```bash
   serverless config credentials --provider aws --key AKIAIOSFODNN7EXAMPLE --secret wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

+If you are not using a custom domain then comment out the last part of the `serverless.yml` file.
+If you are on linux, you may not need to use docker to compile the dependencies.
+Comment out the `python-requrements` portion of the `serverless.yml` file if you don't want to use docker.
+Sometimes, it still won't work and you may get internal server errors (HTML 500), in this case, try redeploying it using the docker compiling.

 Now, run `serverless deploy` in the terminal at the Scoreboard directory.
 If all goes well, you should see a deployment and a url like the following in the output: `https://abcd1234ij.execute-api.us-east-1.amazonaws.com/dev/`.